 As we explained before, PCOS is caused by a combination of genetic and environmental factors.

-So, obesity is a risk factor, as well as sedentary lifestyle and having similar conditions in the family.
+So, obesity is a risk factor, as well as a sedentary lifestyle and having similar conditions in the family.

-PCOS has no specific treatment, however, treatment is based on lifestyle changes, weight loss, exercise, and birth control pills can help regulate the menstrual cycle and overcome hirsutism and acne.
+PCOS has no specific treatment, however, treatment is based on lifestyle changes, weight loss, exercise, and birth control pills that can help regulate the menstrual cycle and overcome hirsutism and acne.

 Check out our latest posts:

-How to lose PCOS belly?
+How to lose a PCOS belly?

-Although there is no direct relationship between obesity and polycystic ovaries, however, the insulin resistance can be the link between the two.
+Although there is no direct relationship between obesity and polycystic ovaries, however, insulin resistance can be the link between the two.

 Doctors often recommend losing up to 5% of your current weight to relieve symptoms and regulate your menstrual cycle.